WatForm/fortress/DevelopersGuide.md

 ## Fortress Terminology

-* Sorts and constants/functions declared create a `signature`.
+* Sorts and constants/functions declared create a `Signature`.
 * `Terms`/formulas are built using the msfol package.
-* A signature and a list of terms together create a `theory`.
+* A signature and a list of terms together create a `Theory`.
-* A `ProblemState` contains a theory, scopes, and additional information that is used throughout the transformation process.
+* A `ProblemState` contains a theory, scopes for the sorts, and additional information that is used throughout the fortress process.
-* An `operation` takes a term, applies a transformation to it, and returns a term.
+* An `operation` takes a term and applies a transformation to it.
 Examples of operations are converting to negation normal form, performing sort inference, simplification, and skolemization.
 * A `TheoryTransformer` or `ProblemStateTransformer` takes a `Theory` or `ProblemState` respectively and converts them into a new `Theory` or `ProblemState`by applying a transformation to all terms of the theory (using an operation usually).
-* Examples of transformers are converting to negation normal form, performing sort inference, simplification, and skolemization.
+Examples of transformers are converting to negation normal form, performing sort inference, simplification, and skolemization.
 * Transformations often need to be undone once a solution is found, and so the transformer writes instructions on how to undo its operation on the `ProblemState`.
 * A sequence of transformers is combined to create a `Compiler`.
 Thus, a compiler takes as input a problem state and produces as output the problem state resulting from the sequence of transformations.
 * The compiler also outputs instructions on how to undo all of its transformations to an interpretation.
+* A `SolverSession` is an interface to an SMT solver.
 * A `ModelFinder` is the top-level interface for fortress used to search for satisfying interpretations to a `Theory` under the given scopes.
 Within the model finder, we set the theory, scopes, and other options, and we can invoke its solving methods.

-## Idealized Fortress Pipeline
+## Basic Algorithm of Fortress

-The "idealized" algorithm which Fortress implements is given by the following steps.

-1. Typechecking
-2. Negation Normal Form (NNF)
-3. Skolemization
-4. Symmetry Breaking
-5. Universal Expansion
-6. Simplification
-7. Range Formulas
-8. Domain Elimination
-9. Scope Removal and SMT Invocation

 Two problems are "equivalent" when every interpretation satisfies one if and only if it satisfies the other.
 In order for two problems to be equivalent, they must have the same signature (otherwise it doesn't make sense to evaluate them using the same interpretation).